AtkinsGroup/TransmissionPairs/README.md

 1. Data Collation
 2. Phylodynamic Analysis (data pre-processing, phylogenetic analysis and model calibration)
-3. Tree Topology Classification (inferring phylogenetic tree topology class) SH_ZM221 (example HIV-1 transmission pair)
+3. Tree Topology Classification (inferring phylogenetic tree topology class)

-We also provide the data used to generate the analysis in:
+We also provide all the data used to plot the figures, and some minimal example data for running the analysis from scratch:

 4. Data
+5. SH_ZM221 (an example HIV-1 transmission pair used in the worked example below)

 More detailed documentation is provided in the README files within the sub-directories.